 Captive Management and Rehabilitation reviews good practice in the management and welfare of captive primates, and the implications for the survival of declining populations in the wild.
 Emphasis is given to the effects of the captive environment on behavioural traits (stereotypy, genetic selection) and breeding success; veterinary care, housing and enclosure design, display, and environmental enrichment are also considered.
 The role of cryogenics, and the pros and cons of reintroduction and rehabilitation into the wild are covered in detail.

-NB As courses are reviewed regularly, the module list you choose from may vary from that shown here.
+NB As courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from that shown here.

-Students are encouraged to build on their strengths and interests throughout the course, culminating in the production of a Final Research Project that has a tangible outcome of use to the broader public and conservation community.
+You are encouraged to build on your strengths and interests throughout the course, culminating in the production of a Final Research Project that has a tangible outcome of use to the broader public and conservation community.

 All projects are accompanied by a written component to integrate and explain the work and this may sometimes be in the form of a traditional thesis.